We in the Office of Student Affairs are happy to answer any questions you may have. Stop by and see us in 15-106 Moos Tower.

 What school resources are available for students to prepare for board exams?
 Extra lecture sessions?
 Review books?

-You may check-out sample Part I and II test exams and a copy of the Dental Board Busters study guide available now for both Part I and II, in the Office of Student Affairs (15-106 Moos Tower) with Ali.
+You may check-out sample Part I and II test exams and a copy of the Dental Board Busters study guide available now for both Part I and II, in the Office of Student Affairs (15-106 Moos Tower) at the front desk with Madeline.
 You may also take free Part I practice exams online through Exam Master: http://www.exammaster2.com/wdsentry/umn.htm.

 D2 Students often schedule review sessions with faculty (e.g., Dr. Cook, Dr. Madden) prior to taking the boards.
 You can contact faculty to schedule these on your own.
 Faculty are not required to do the sessions, so be nice in how you make your request. :)